-As co-founder of what became Google's DeepMind, Mustafa Suleyman (2023) suggests the next decade will see access increase to AI's with collective intelligence applicable as strategists, coaches, negotiators and lawyers and as such this means that its more a matter of when than if Managers will need to develop a DT business strategy.
-Some of the key challenges for Business Managers which loom across several aspects of these emergent wave will also be opportunities for organisations to embrace DT in partnership with the very technology itself in its 'creative' capacity.
-In framing this emerging reality, there are several examples highlighted below which will need to be considered as Business Managers negotiate developments in their industry.
+As co-founder of what became Google's DeepMind, Mustafa Suleyman (2023) suggests the next decade will see access increase to Al's with collective intelligence applicable as strategists, coaches, negotiators, and lawyers and as such this means that it is more a matter of when than if Managers will need to develop a DT business strategy.
+Some of the key challenges for business managers which loom across artificial intelligence.
+Challenge/opportunity Solutions/approaches Strategy: Having an agreed business strategy (and appropriate business model) for approaching AI From internal policy development on the application of AI through to embedding AI as an opportunity for digital transformation as versus simple digitalization.
+Strategic oversight is fundamental for success and survival Insight: Modes to measure Al's impact and its opportunity in an organization's ecosystem An evaluative mechanism/ framework to support organizations in exploring value creation opportunities/costs and capacity to underpin this insight into actionable strategy Processes: Approaches to enable (or disable) Al's use in an organisation's culture and environment Organizational approaches to explore best fit for managing the activation or delay in applying AI for particular economic, cultural, or ethical reasons from an organizational perspective People: Talent enablement through systems and processes supporting creating dynamic capabilities and reskilling staff HR and business functions co- creating mechanisms to leverage and support appropriate activation and management of talent toward enabling capacity.
+This is critical to orient developing business ecosystems within this paradigmatic business shift several aspects of these emergent waves will also be opportunities for organizations to embrace DT in partnership with the very technology itself in its "creative" capacity.
+In framing this emerging reality, there are several examples highlighted below which will need to be considered as business managers negotiate developments in their industry (Table 1).